adamrmoss/ng-luna/README.md

 - `showHelp: boolean` - Whether to show the help button (default: `false`)
 - `showClose: boolean` - Whether to show the close button (default: `true`)
 - `isMaximized: boolean` - Whether the window is currently maximized (default: `false`)
+- `boundaryElement?: string` - CSS selector for element that constrains window dragging
+- `scrollable: boolean` - Whether the window body should be scrollable (default: `false`)

 #### Outputs